Founder Biography

 Biography: Tom Holder

 Tom Holder graduated from Oxford University in 2007, with a degree in Politics, Philosophy and Economics.
 His time at university coincided with the escalation of violence and intimidation by animal rights extremists.
-Frustrated by the climate of fear descending on Oxford he became instrumental in the formation of the original Pro-Test committee in January 2006, and took up the role of Press Officer, giving interviews to international news broadcasters including BBC, Sky and Fox News.
+Frustrated by the climate of fear descending on Oxford he became instrumental in the formation of the original Pro-Test committee in February 2006.

-He was Head Steward and Emcee at the original Pro-Test march in February 2006 which attracted nearly 1,000 students, scientists and members of the public.
-The weeks and months following he participated in a large number of radio interviews and debates; as well responding to national newspapers (nearly every national paper had reported the first Pro-Test march).
+He was Head Steward and Emcee at the original Pro-Test march in February 2006, which attracted nearly 1,000 students, scientists and members of the public.
+Holder reprieved these roles at subsequent demonstrations in June 2006 and February 2008.

 In March 2008 he moved to the US to take on animal rights groups by founding “Speaking of Research.”
-His project is supported by both Pro-Test and Americans for Medical Progress, and aims to mirror Pro-Test’s grassroots activities by generating student and faculty support around the US for scientists conducting animal research.
+His project wass supported by both Pro-Test and Americans for Medical Progress, and aimed to mirror Pro-Test’s grass roots activities by generating student and faculty support around the US for scientists conducting animal research.
+During his time in the US he toured extensively giving talks and presentations across the country.